-- 1. Remove the two (2) wires attached to the grain temperature sensor connected to terminal #22 and terminal #23 in the fan control box. - 2.
-Mount the four (4) grain temperature sensor brackets evenly around the drying chamber on outside leveling band posts.
-(See Figure 3I on Page 18.) - 3.
-Mount the brackets with bin bolts so that the sensor is 8-1/2" above the floor sheet rib for Auto drying mode and 10-1/2" above the floor sheet rib for Batch drying mode.
-For AUTO drying, the bottom hole in the mounting bracket should align with the third hole from the bottom of the leveling band post.
-For BATCH drying, the bottom hole in the mounting bracket should align with the fourth hole from the bottom of the leveling band post. - 4.
-Wire tie the cords so they feed up the leveling band post and across the top leveling band. - 5.
-Route the cords through the space between the roof and the top sidewall sheet.
-There should be enough on all temperature sensor brackets to exit the drying chamber at the same place. - 6.
-Route the cords into the junction box after the junction box has been mounted to the bin. - 7.
-Wire the four (4) temperature sensors as shown in Figure 3H and on Page 19.
+- 1. Remove the two wires attached to the grain temperature sensor connected to terminal #22 and terminal #23 in the fan control box. - 2.
+Mount the four grain temperature sensor brackets evenly around the drying chamber on out side leveling band posts (figure 5). - 3.
+With bin bolts mount the bracket so the sensor is 10.1/2" above the floor sheet rib. - 4.
+Wire tie the cords so they feed up the leveling

+- band post, and across the top leveling band. - 5.
+Take the cords through the space between the roof and the top sidewall sheet.
+There should be enough on all temperature sensor brackets to exit the dry ing chamber at the same place. - 6.
+Run the cords into the junction box after the junction box has been mounted to the bin. - 7.
+Wire the four temperature sensors as shown be low and on page 17.

-Figure 3H Illustration of the grain temperature sensor interconnection.
+Figure 4: Illustration of the Grain Temperture Sensor Interconnection

+Grain Temperature Sensor Mounted to Leveling Band Post

-Figure 3I Illustration of grain temperature sensor mounted on outside leveling band post.
+Figure 5: Illustration of grain temperature sensor mounted on outside leveling band post.